zincsoda/caltick/README.md

 - **Activity Level**: Sedentary (1.2)
 - **Bedtime**: 10:30 PM
 - **Wake Time**: 6:30 AM
-- **Next Sleep**: Automatically calculated as 24 hours from bedtime

 ## Usage

-1. Open `index.html` in a modern web browser
-2. The app will load with your saved profile or default settings
+1. The app loads with your saved profile or default settings
-3. Adjust sleep times if needed
+2. Adjust your profile information if needed
+3. Set your sleep schedule
 4. Log activities and foods throughout the day
-5. Monitor real-time calorie burn and deficit
+5. Monitor real-time calorie burn and deficit via the ticker

 ## Technical Details

+- **React 18**: Modern React with hooks and functional components
+- **Vite**: Fast build tool and development server
-- **ES6 Modules**: Uses modern JavaScript module system
+- **ES6 Modules**: Modern JavaScript module system
 - **Local Storage**: All data stored locally in browser
-- **Real-time Updates**: Uses `requestAnimationFrame` for smooth ticker
+- **Real-time Updates**: Smooth ticker updates using React state
 - **Responsive Design**: CSS Grid and Flexbox for layout
-- **No Dependencies**: Pure vanilla JavaScript, HTML, and CSS
+- **ESLint**: Code linting and formatting

+## Development

+### Available Scripts

+- `npm run dev` - Start development server
+- `npm run build` - Build for production
+- `npm run preview` - Preview production build
+- `npm run lint` - Run ESLint

+### Customizing Defaults

+To change the default values:
+1. Edit `src/lib/config.js` to modify the `DEFAULT_USER` object
+2. Update activity factor presets if needed
+3. The app will automatically use these new defaults

+## Legacy Version

+The original vanilla JavaScript version is preserved in the `legacy/` directory for reference.
+The React version maintains the same core functionality while providing a more maintainable and modern codebase.

 ## Browser Compatibility

 - Modern browsers with ES6 module support
 - Chrome 61+, Firefox 60+, Safari 10.1+, Edge 16+

-## Customizing Defaults

-To change the default values:
-1. Edit `js/config.js` to modify `DEFAULT_USER` object
-2. Update `ACTIVITY_FACTOR_PRESETS` if you want different activity levels
-3. The form will automatically load these new defaults on next page load
-4. No need to modify HTML - all values are loaded dynamically

-## Development

-To modify the app:
-1. Edit the appropriate module file
-2. Update configuration in `config.js` if needed
-3. Test changes in browser
-4. All modules are automatically imported and coordinated by `main.js`